averagebagelenjoyer/2BOS/README.md

 Remove the `F`, now you have `TUIBOS`.
 Seperate `TUI` and `BOS`.
 In my eyes `TUI` looks like it should sound like `TWO`, and `BOS` should sound like `BOSS`.
 Therefore, `2BOS` would be a good shortening.

 ### What is the point?
-GUI is easy to use, learn, and understand.
-CLI is easy to make, fast, and efficient.
-So why not combine the two?
+GUI is beginner-friendly.
+CLI is powerful.
+TUI is both.

 # ???
 *"yoooo what if i made the first fully TUI based operating system? ight bet."*